 Invited Lecture on the First Book on Cosmopolitanism

-On 29 May 2022, I was invited to give a lecture on my article in Early Modern French Studies, ‘Transcending the Public and the Private: The Cosmopolitanism of Freemason Joseph Honoré Rémy’.
-I am very thankful to the organisers at … Continue reading
+https://youtu.be/NxpMxccfrQ0 The Cosmopolitanism of Joseph Honoré Rémy On 29 May 2022, I was invited to give a lecture on my article in Early Modern French Studies, 'Transcending the Public and the Private: The Cosmopolitanism of Freemason Joseph Honoré Rémy'.
+I am very thankful to the organisers at the Open Lectures on Freemasonry.
+Check their other...
+Continue Reading →

 My PhD won De Gruyter’s 10th Anniversary OA Competition

 Press Release 10 years of Open Access Books at De Gruyter – 10 Winning Titles!
-Winning titles of De Gruyter’s Open Access Book Anniversary competition announced Berlin, 27 September 2021 In late 2020, De Gruyter celebrated its 10th open access book … Continue reading
+Winning titles of De Gruyter’s Open Access Book Anniversary competition announced Berlin, 27 September 2021 In late 2020, De Gruyter celebrated its 10th open access book anniversary with a call for book proposals and invited scientists and scholars globally to submit...
+Continue Reading →

 Kwame Anthony Appiah: My Cosmopolitanism